karinakuroda/CswTechUnitCassandra/README.md

 ***
 ###  What is Apache Cassandra?
-> Apache Cassandra™, a top level Apache project born at Facebook and built on Amazon’s Dynamo and Google’s BigTable, is a distributed database for managing large amounts of structured data across many commodity servers, while providing highly available service and no single point of failure.
+> Apache Cassandraâ„¢, a top level Apache project born at Facebook and built on Amazonâ€™s Dynamo and Googleâ€™s BigTable, is a distributed database for managing large amounts of structured data across many commodity servers, while providing highly available service and no single point of failure.

 ### How to set up entity relations?